MacHu-GWU/mcp_ohmy_sql-project/docs/source/02-Configuration/index.rst

 2. Use the ``get_database_schema`` tool to verify your databases are accessible
 3. Begin querying your databases through the AI assistant

-For more information on available tools and their usage, see the :doc:`todo-add-link` documentation.
+For more information on available tools and their usage, see the :ref:`tools-guide` documentation.